 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

 Platycerium bifurcatum (Cav.)
-C.Chr. is the correct and accepted scientific name for the Staghorn Fern.
+C.Chr. is the accepted scientific name for the Staghorn Fern.
 It was named and described as such by Carl Frederik Albert Christensen in Index Filicum in 1906.
 It was previously named and described as Acrostichum bifurcatum Cav. by Antonio José (Joseph) Cavanilles in Anales de Historia Natural Madrid (?) in 1799.

 The genus, Platycerium Desv., was named and described by Nicaise Auguste Desvaux in Mémoires de la Société Linnéenne de Paris in 1827.

 As of 1-10-23 when this page was last updated, Plants of the World Online lists 17 species in the Platycerium genus.
 It is a member of the plant family Polypodiaceae with 68 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.